 The Master of Clinical Nutrition program prepares students to be competent as a registered dietitian nutritionist (RDN).

-According to the Occupational Outlook Handbook released by the U.S. Department of Labor Statistics, the employment of registered dietitians and nutritionists is projected to grow 11 percent from 2020 to 2030, at a faster rate than the average for all occupations.
+According to the Occupational Outlook Handbook released by the U.S. Department of Labor Statistics, the employment of registered dietitians and nutritionists is projected to grow 7% from 2022 to 2032, faster than the average for all occupations.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.